 FATCA also imposes two additional reporting requirements on shareholders of PFICs (defined in pages 5-6).
-Under the new provisions, shareholders of these funds must file an annual report, even in the absence of taxable events during the year.
-As of the date of this Guide's publication, the IRS has not yet issued instructions on this new filing requirement.
+Under the new provisions, shareholders of these funds will need to file an annual report even in the absence of taxable events during the year.
 In addition, shareholders of PFICs will be required to include these funds in their annual Statement of Specified Foreign Financial Assets (form 8938) if they meet the filing requirements (see page 9).